Competition, Persuasion, and Search: Introduction

 Beyond search markets, the persuasion literature also studies the impact of competition in both static settings \citep{kamenica2017competition, gen17, au20} and dynamic ones \citep{li18, li21, wu23}.
 These papers consider the canonical, non-transferable utility persuasion setting in which ``senders" design information so as to influence the action taken by a ``receiver."
 Because monetary payments are not allowed, receiver's welfare is determined by the amount of information senders provide, and the literature characterizes conditions under which competition increases information provision \citep{kamenica2019bayesian}.
-In our model, however, welfare depends not just on the level of information provision but also on the monetary transfers from the agent to the brokers.
+In our model, however, welfare depends not just on the level of information provision but also on the monetary transfers from the agent to the brokers.\footnote{Our paper also has more remote connections to work on information acquisition in financial markets.
+For example, \citet{Wittwer2026} studies financial intermediaries who acquire information about asset returns before investing on behalf of clients, and shows that competition among intermediaries can amplify moral hazard and reduce market efficiency.
+While the settings and mechanisms differ substantially, both her paper and ours share the finding that competition need not improve welfare in markets where information plays a central role.}

 Finally, our work also relates to the literature on the design and pricing of information \citep{adm86, adm90, es07, ber15, ber18, bon24, rod24}.
 However, all of these papers consider the sale of information by a monopolist in a static market.
 As far as we are aware, our paper is the first to study the competitive sale of information in a dynamic market.